-Over twenty venues host receptions from 5pm-8pm on first Thursdays to introduce their new exhibitions and artists.
+Nineteen venues host receptions from 5-8 pm on first Thursdays to introduce their new exhibitions and artists.
 A free Gallery Guide offers a self-guided tour that can be used at any time to find galleries that are open most days.
 Gallery Guides are available at participating venues.

-Opening receptions are First Thursdays except November, December and May from 5-8pm.
+Opening receptions are First Thursdays from 5-8 pm.

 Gold Mountain Gallery

 Gold Mountain Gallery is featuring work by Kira Frencho, a modern impressionistic oil painter who has training in Russian Impressionism and Western Tonalism.
 Kira creates spaces through scope, scale, color palettes and subject matter.
 She paints what she knows: the land, the people, and the culture of the west - Montana in particular.

 Kamruz Gallery features photography from Mary Kenez and local painters that capture the spirit of Telluride and Southwest Colorado.

 La Cocina de Luz is featuring artist, Shauna Tewksbury.
 Her works are the result of an ongoing exploration of combining images with layering of encaustic medium.
 Shauna uses a flatbed scanner as her camera.
 She is fascinated by the relationship of highly detailed parts of an object in contrast to the softness created by what falls out of focus.
 The encaustic medium adds depth and connects new photographic methods, such as scanned and digital images, to the past.